tomjoht/documentation-theme-jekyll/pages/BOADocProcess/BOADocProcess_DSPDocWorkflow.md

 Once approved, the Author moves the **Documentation** Status to **DocDone**.
 Open a PR to merge the changes to the production site.
 Refer to Update the Production Site when Documentation is Approved.

-### Understanding How Updates to the Hosted Help Sites Work
+### Update the Help on the Dev and Prod Sites

 Each release has a branch in the dsp-docs repo with the naming convention develop\_nnn, where nnn is the release number (develop\_701, for example).
-When a pull request is merged to that branch, Jenkins builds the help, and copies the files to the dev site for the hosted help for that version.
+When a pull request is merged to that branch, a Technical Writer logs in to Jenkins and builds the helpn.

 The URL for the full version is: